kpunith8/Links-and-Tutorials/Git basics to advanced concepts.md

 git branch -vv
 ```

-- List all the files changed in a commit:
+- List all the files changed in a commit, and the count
 ```
-git show --pretty="" --name-only <commit-hash>
+git show --pretty="" --name-only <commit-hash> | wc -l
 ```

 - Remove the local branches no longer on remote